Blowing from a gun: After 1857

 The Rebellion of 1857 was not the last time that British colonial government used blowing from a cannon as an execution method.
 In 1871, for example, 65 members of the Sikh sect Namdhari were executed by the British, by being blown from guns.

 Natal, 1906

 When the Bambatha Rebellion broke out, a dozen Zulus were tried under martial law and sentenced to be executed on 29 March by being "blown up from the mouth of a cannon".
 Natal at that time was a self-governing British colony, and Lord Elgin, Secretary of State for the Colonies, contacted the Governor of Natal to ask that the sentence be suspended.
 This was seen as an unconstitutional interference by many in South Africa; the executive councilors of the Natal government gave their resignations in protest.
-Lord Elgin backed down in the face of public opinion, and the Zulu men were "blown to death" on Monday, 2 April 1906.
+Lord Elgin backed down in the face of public opinion, and the Zulu men were "blown to death" on 2 April 1906.